 Richard A. Anderson

-Top Rated White Collar Crimes Attorney in Dallas, TX
+Top rated White Collar Crimes attorney in Dallas, TexasBurleson, Pate & Gibson, L.L.P.

 Attorney Richard A. Anderson serves of counsel to Burleson, Pate & Gibson, L.L.P., law firm in Dallas, Texas.
 Nationally ranked as among the preeminent trial lawyers in the country, Mr. Anderson holds his board certification as a criminal law specialist from the Texas Board of Legal Specialization, and he provides outstanding counsel and support to clients throughout Dallas and beyond who stand accused or are under investigation for any type of white collar crime or other federal offense.